Article By: Leanne Ridgeway

 Two of our Riff Relevant writers enjoyed the Clouds Taste Satanic release ‘Glitter Of Infinite Hell’ so much that they both chose to cover it.
 Taylor Waring has a brief review and interview with Steve Scavuzzo about the album, and Pat Riot has his in-depth review.
-There’s also some photos from CTS’ show at Ode To Doom in NYC.
+There are also some photos from CTS’s show at Ode To Doom in NYC.
 Enjoy!

 I recently got to chat with Steve Scavuzzo (guitar) of Clouds Taste Satanic about ‘The Glitter of Infinite Hell‘, the band’s fourth release.
 Before we get to Sir Patrick’s proper review of New York’s DIY doomsters on Riff Relevant, I’ll catch you up to speed.

 ‘The Glitter of Infinite Hell‘ is a four-part opus focused on sonically reenacting Dante’s Inferno — the classical epic poem about a poet’s descent into hell.
 The icky, punishing world that Dante envisioned is represented by sludgy and stony riffs galore.
 The album starts out with a slow, punishing 18-minute track, “Greed” and the album gradually builds tempo, culminating in “Wrath”.

 Needless to say, if you’re into doom riffs in all their hellish manifestations, this is a record worth blaring and wallowing in for an entire season.

 For some behind-the-scenes insight into the album’s creation, check out our very serious conversation below, as you listen via the Bandcamp embed, then check out Pat’s full-bore analysis review.

 RIFF RELEVANT [Taylor]: What’s your favorite punishment in the Inferno?

 CLOUDS TASTE SATANIC [Steve S.]: Being force-fed doughnuts, but I think I got that from a Simpsons episode.